sap-tutorials/btp-foundation/tutorials/cicd-start-cap/cicd-start-cap.md

 ## You will learn
   - How to set up SAP Continuous Integration and Delivery
   - How to create and run a basic job for an SAP Cloud Application Programming Model project
-  - How to automate the builds of your CI/CD job trough a webhook in GitHub
+  - How to automate the builds of your CI/CD job through a webhook in GitHub

 ### Set up SAP Continuous Integration and Delivery